-The Freshman Seminars are an integral part of your first-semester experience at Stockton.
-Each course has a different content area.
-That makes our program unique.
-Students can take classes on sustainability issues, diversity, history of Paris, or detectives in literature besides working on the essential elements of critical reading, writing, speaking and listening, and information literacy.
-These skills will make you a better college student and help you achieve your life-long goals.
+The First-year Seminars are an integral part of your first-semester experience at Stockton.
+Each course has a different content area, which makes our program unique.
+Students can take classes on sustainability issues, diversity, history of Paris, American stories or detectives in literature while working on the essential elements of writing, critical reading, speaking and listening, and information literacy.
+The credits will count toward graduation requirements for every major and program, and all of the seminars are designed to help you practice the skills needed to be a better college student and achieve your life-long learning goals.

-Freshman Seminars are an essential part of the First Year Experience (FYE) at Stockton, and the coordinators of both programs work closely to ensure that our freshmen have a welcoming and challenging first year.
+First-year seminars are an essential part of the First Year Experience (FYE) at Stockton, and the coordinators of both programs work closely to ensure that our new students have a welcoming and challenging first year.